-Mid afternoon we head to Tullamarine airport, to return to our homes after this literary and artistic exploration of Victoria.
+At the end of the lecture, we head to Tullamarine airport, to return to our homes after this literary and artistic exploration of Victoria.
 BL

 Accommodation

 All hotels provide rooms with private facilities.
 A hotel list will be given to all participants prior to departure, in the meantime a summary is given below: